Hazardous Location LED Explosion Proof Lights

 Hazardous Location Classification for Lights

 For purpose of definition, we will explain the Class and Div System of lighting fixtures.
 For a full explanation on electrical, explosion safe lighting, visit the OSHA website.

 LED Hazardous Location Lighting

-Our LED hazardous location lighting products have been designed and built to be used safety in the presence of dirt, dust, water, hydrogen, acetylene and other flammable petrochemicals.
-These hazardous area lights are commonly used in industrial applications where ignitable flammable gases are present.
-Hazardous location LED lights not only run safely in these dangerous environments, but they also reduce energy costs and improve safety through high quality light output.
+LED hazardous location lights work in the presence of dust, hydrogen and flammable petro chemicals.
+You'll find these lights in industrial applications where ignitable flammable gases are present.
+These LED lights reduce energy costs and improve safety through high quality light.

 Intrinsically Safe LED Lights

 Hazardous lighting fixtures contain electrical shorts and sparking.
 They will operate safely in the harshest industrial type environments.
 Our commercial hazardous location LED come in different styles, division ratings and classifications.
 This allows you to choose the fixture best for your zone requirements.